-PRECIOUS-Gold steady ahead of speech by Fed's Yellen
+PRECIOUS-Gold rebounds from 6-wk low as dollar sags ahead of Yellen speech

 By Nithin ThomasPrasad

-BENGALURU, June 27 Gold held steady on Tuesday
+BENGALURU, June 27 Gold rose on Tuesday to

-speech later in the day by Federal Reserve Chair Janet Yellen
+a softer dollar ahead of a speech later in the day by Federal

-for clues on the outlook for U.S. monetary policy.
+Reserve Chair Janet Yellen for clues on whether the U.S. will

 Yellen is scheduled to take part in a discussion on global

-economic issues at London's Royal Academy.
+economic issues at London's British Academy.
+Ahead of that, the

 She will likely reiterate the central bank's positive views